Timetastic/slate/source/index.html.md

     "fullname": "Jimmy McNulty"
   },
   "recordData": {
-    "Id": -99999,
+    "id": -99999,
-    "DateRangeString": "6 Nov – 8 Nov",
+    "dateRangeString": "6 Nov – 8 Nov",
-    "StartDateString": "Wed 6-Nov-19",
+    "startDateString": "Wed 6-Nov-19",
-    "EndDateString": "Fri 8-Nov-19",
+    "endDateString": "Fri 8-Nov-19",
-    "StartDate": "2019-11-06T00:00:00+00:00",
+    "startDate": "2019-11-06T00:00:00+00:00",
-    "StartType": "Afternoon",
+    "startType": "Afternoon",
-    "EndDate": "2019-11-08T00:00:00+00:00",
+    "endDate": "2019-11-08T00:00:00+00:00",
-    "EndType": "Morning",
+    "endType": "Morning",
-    "UserId": 147708,
+    "userId": 147708,
-    "UserName": "Jimmy McNulty",
+    "userName": "Jimmy McNulty",
-    "RequestedById": 147708,
+    "requestedById": 147708,
-    "LeaveTypeId": -1,
+    "leaveTypeId": -1,
-    "Duration": 2.0,
+    "duration": 2.0,
-    "Deduction": 2.0,
+    "deduction": 2.0,
-    "ActionerId": 147708,
+    "actionerId": 147708,
-    "CreatedAt": "2019-11-07T10:37:49.5919019+00:00",
+    "createdAt": "2019-11-07T10:37:49.5919019+00:00",
-    "UpdatedAt": "2019-11-07T10:37:49.5922024+00:00",
+    "updatedAt": "2019-11-07T10:37:49.5922024+00:00",
-    "Reason": "Webhook Test Absence.
-Do not process", "DeclineReason": "Holiday Decline Reason",
+    "reason": "Webhook Test Absence.
+Do not process", "declineReason": "Holiday Decline Reason",
-    "Status": "Approved",
+    "status": "Approved",
-    "AutoApproved": false,
+    "autoApproved": false,
-    "BookingUnit": "Days",
+    "bookingUnit": "Days",
-    "LeaveType": "Webhook Test.
+    "leaveType": "Webhook Test.
 Do not process"
   }
 }
 ```

 Parameter |  Description
 --------- | -----------
-EventId | This event's unique ID (retries will have this same ID)
+eventId | This event's unique ID (retries will have this same ID)
-EventType | The Event Type
+eventType | The Event Type
-URL | The URL of the destination
+uRL | The URL of the destination
-RecordId | The ID of the absence/holiday associated with this event.
+recordId | The ID of the absence/holiday associated with this event.
 Test events will always have a record ID of -99999
-Timestamp | When the event was raised (UTC)
+timestamp | When the event was raised (UTC)
-**PerformingUser** |  The user that raised the event
+**performingUser** |  The user that raised the event
-Id | The User ID
+id | The User ID
-Firstname | Their first name
+firstname | Their first name
-Surname | Their surname
+surname | Their surname
-Fullname | Their Full name
+fullname | Their Full name
-**RecordData** | This is the event (absence) data (identical to the Holiday Detail - [see here for details](/#holiday-detail))
+**recordData** | This is the event (absence) data (identical to the Holiday Detail - [see here for details](/#holiday-detail))

 ### Security